New Update: Boost Social Proof with Reviews & Automation

 In short, yes!
 Contests are allowed on Facebook.

 According to Meta, only Pages, Groups, and Events can run a giveaway, competition, contest, or sweepstakes.
-However, they ask that when you administer promotions, you should follow their policies.
+However, they ask that you follow their policies when administering promotions.

 Meta has several policies for running promotions on Pages, Groups, and Events.
 I’ve outlined the most important ones below to make them easier for you to understand.

-To make these rules easy to find, consider creating a dedicated landing page for your contest.
+To make these rules easy to find, add them to a separate landing page for your contest.
 You can then link to this page directly from your Facebook giveaway post.

 An even easier solution is to run your Facebook contest with RafflePress, the best WordPress giveaway plugin.

-RafflePress comes with a built-in giveaway rules generator that allows you to create a detailed set of contest rules by entering some essential information.
+RafflePress comes with a built-in giveaway rules generator.
+This generator allows you to create a detailed set of contest rules by entering some essential information.

 You can then show the official rules right inside the RafflePress giveaway widget.

-In addition to the rules above, Facebook requires that you make it clear your promotion isn’t affiliated with Meta in any way.
+In addition to the rules above, Facebook requires that you clearly state that your promotion isn’t affiliated with Meta in any way.
 This includes clarifying that “the promotion is in no way sponsored, endorsed, administered by, or associated with Meta.”

 There are several ways you can tell participants about this, including: